Izan-Sola/MarioPowerUps/README.md

 I wouldn't consider myself a **fan** of Mario but all I played most of my childhood was Mario games and till this day I still enjoy playing some Mario games emulated on the PC.
-I like to use mario texture packs since I like to bring the world of Mario games into MC so I thought why not make a plugin/mod that will bring something that is more than just the visual aspect from Mario games, something than you can interact with and feel like it is brought directly from one world to the other, like per example, various PoweUps so I can go around with my
+I like to use mario texture packs since I like to bring the world of Mario games into MC so I thought why not make a plugin/mod that will bring something that is more than just the visual aspect from Mario games, something than you can interact with and feel like it is brought directly from one world to the other, like per example, various PowerUps so I can go around with my
 Fire Flower throwing fire balls everywhere, jumping around by using the Metal Coil, or eat a Rock Mushroom and dash against enemies knocking them off or destroy walls...

 Also, I will be making a custom texture for each PowerUp.

 # List of PowerUps:

-_The list doesnt show all the PoweUps that will be in the plugin/mod, but the ones im planning to make at the moment._
+_The list doesnt show all the PowerUps that will be in the plugin/mod, but the ones im planning to make at the moment._

 **WIP**: Work In Progress
 **NS**: Not Started